 Frequently Asked Questions

 Please note: VFS Global does not provide updates on the status of visa applications while they are being processed, nor can we advise on UK visa applications in general.
-All enquiries for UK visa can be directed to UK Visas and Immigration, for more details please visit Visas and immigration - GOV.UK .
+All enquiries for UK visa can be directed to UK Visas and Immigration.
+For more details, please visit Visas and Immigration - GOV.UK .

 Please see if your query is answered below, if not, please visit the homepage of the country you are travelling from, and use the 'Contact us' link at the bottom of the page to get in touch.